dixitaayush8/ReviewTunez/README.md

 2. User can access information about each album, song, or artist based on search.
 3. User can rate and enter a custom review for an album, song, or artist.
 4. User can access suggested artists, albums, and songs for them based on what they reviewed.

+Completed:
+1. User can search for a song by title or popularity index and access info, preview, and stream the song.